anunrj/anunrj/README.md

 - 👋 Hi, I’m @anunrj
-- 👀 I’m interested in Data Analytics
+- 👀 I’m interested in Data Analytics |Devops |Cloud
 - 🌱 I’m currently learning information systems architecture
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...